top of page

 • On the ‘Dread of Ego-Dissolution’ subdimension, participants scored very low.
 This dimension was also the lowest during psilocybin experiences.

-Theta activity is associated with memory encoding and problem solving.
-(Elevated Theta power has been described in neuroticism and avoidance.
-The decrease in Theta power in our study could suggest a more open, less self-centered mindset and could be involved in changes in memory processing linked to the breathwork practice.
+Theta Waves activity (4-8 HZ) is associated with memory encoding and problem solving.
+Elevated theta power has been described in neuroticism and avoidance.
+The decrease in theta power in our study could suggest a more open, less self-centered mindset and could be involved in changes in memory processing linked to the breathwork practice.
+Like delta, theta brain waves can also occur while you’re asleep, but not in the deep phase.
+You might be daydreaming and relaxed.

 Study Design